Brand Name

 What is Injectafer (Carboxymaltose)?

-Injectafer is indicated for the treatment of iron deficiency anemia in adult patients: who have intolerance to oral iron or have had unsatisfactory response to oral iron, or who have non-dialysis dependent chronic kidney disease.
-Injectafer is an iron replacement product indicated for the treatment of iron deficiency anemia in adult patients : who have intolerance to oral iron or have had unsatisfactory response to oral iron, or who have non-dialysis dependent chronic kidney disease.
+Injectafer is indicated for the treatment of: iron deficiency anemia in: adult and pediatric patients 1 year of age and older who have either intolerance or an unsatisfactory response to oral iron. adult patients who have non-dialysis dependent chronic kidney disease., iron deficiency in adult patients with heart failure and New York Heart Association class II/III to improve exercise capacity.
+Injectafer is an iron replacement product indicated for the treatment of:, iron deficiency anemia in: adult and pediatric patients 1 year of age and older who have either intolerance or an unsatisfactory response to oral iron. adult patients who have non-dialysis dependent chronic kidney disease. , iron deficiency in adult patients with heart failure and New York Heart Association class II/III to improve exercise capacity.

 Save this treatment for later